TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 90/Psalms 90.7.md

 ---

-For we are consumed in thine anger, And in thy wrath are we troubled.
+For we are consumed in your anger.
+We are troubled in your wrath.